THE DECEITFULNESS OF RICHES

 Why then are you boasting as though you are the owner of the things you have?

 Second, riches have a propensity to enslave you and usurp the place of God in your heart.

-It is so easy to seek after gold rather than God; after riches rather than righteousness; after wealth rather than the Word of God.
+It is natural and so easy to seek after gold rather than God; after riches rather than righteousness; after wealth rather than the Word of God.